 The National Organization of Veterans Advocates, Inc. (NOVA) was incorporated in the District of Columbia as a not-for-profit educational membership organization in 1993.

-NOVA was created by its founders to provide support and organization for the private bar representing veterans in their disability claims against VA.
+NOVA was created by its founders - Kenneth Carpenter, Hugh Cox, and Keith Synder - to provide support and organization for the private bar representing veterans in their disability claims against VA.
 Their vision for NOVA was set forth in its early bylaws:

 In 2000, the CAVC recognized NOVA’s work on behalf of veterans with the Hart T. Mankin Distinguished Service Award.

-In December 2006, Congress repealed the law that prohibited attorneys from charging a fee for representing veterans in the VA claims process.
+In December 2006, as the result of NOVA's advocacy, Congress repealed the law that prohibited attorneys from charging a fee for representing veterans in the VA claims process.
 The Veterans Benefits, Health Care, and Information Technology Act of 2006 (Section 101 of Public Law 109-461) took effect on June 20, 2007.
 The new law amended Chapter 59 of Title 38, USC, governing the recognition of individuals for the preparation, presentation, and prosecution of claims for benefits before VA.
 The rule change allowed attorneys to represent veterans much earlier in the claims process, and permitted them to charge reasonable fees for the representation.